or: “so what are you doing about the skulls?”

 - If you want to take AI safety into the mainstream, then it becomes really important to understand and work with all kinds of folks

 - Rationalists have been able to develop their own “stack” — their own news sources, funding sources, coordination mechanisms, physical communities, Lighthaven as a campus.
-It’s one of the closest working examples of a network state.

 - But then you can easily stop getting feedback from the outside world